WilliamBork33/cinepolis/README.md

-# account-signup-automation-testing
+# cinepolis
-Automation Test Program for Creating an Account on `http://www.cinepolis.com/`
+Automation Test Program for `http://www.cinepolis.com/`

+## Expected Behavior
+- Test will select city, theatre, display available movies, capture movie details in arrays, enter each individual movie page, and finally compare that the individual movie pages display the same time data as the theatre page.

 - To run tests type: